bwearp/simple-ha-pair/README.md

 <br>
 You will need f5-sdk >= 3.0.9, and a few other modules
 <br>
-$ pip install f5-sdk==3.0.9 bigsuds netaddr deepdiff request objectpath
+$ pip install f5-sdk==3.0.9 bigsuds netaddr deepdiff request objectpath openpyxl